Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### epix Pro
+#### epix Pro (Gen 2)

 ![epix-Pro-Series-768x446](img/epix-Pro-Series-768x446.png)

-This is essentially a fēnix 7 Pro with an AMOLED display.
+The epix Pro (Gen 2) is essentially a fēnix 7 Pro with an AMOLED display.

 There is a standard edition with Corning® Gorilla® Glass screen and stainless steel bezel, or sapphire edition with Sapphire crystal screen and titanium bezel.
+The non-pro versions of epix (Gen 2) do not support multi-band GNSS, so the Instinct 3 AMOLED would probably be a better choice.

-There are three different sizes; 42, 47, and 51 mm.
+There are three different sizes of the epix Pro (Gen 2); 42, 47, and 51 mm.
 These are the specifications for the epix Pro (Gen 2) - 47 mm.

 Price

-- £739.99 RRP, £509 at John Lewis
+- £739.99 RRP, currently £509 at John Lewis

 Size